Uni.lu

 DHUM representatives: Anne-Marie Millim (English Studies), Ingrid de Saint-Georges (Multilingualism), Martin Uhrmacher (History), Peter Gilles (Luxembourg Studies), Thomas Raleigh (Philosophy), Till Dembeck (German Studies), Tonia Raus (Romance Studies, Media and Arts)

-Additional members: Demival Vasquez Filho (liaison with the C2DH), Martin Theobald (liaison with the Department of Computer Science), Monique Weis (Head of DHUM), Sascha Helsper (liaison with the MEDIACentre)
+Additional members: Demival Vasquez Filho (liaison with the C2DH), Johannes Pause (liaison with the ULIDE), Martin Theobald (liaison with the Department of Computer Science), Monique Weis (Head of the HUM), Sascha Helsper (liaison with the MEDIACentre)

 Cooperation